-- The process ID (PID). - The controlling dialogue for the process. - The arguments passed to the program on startup (argv array). - The current process state (running, stopped). - When the process state is stopped, list where and why it stopped. - The current language setting.
-See "set-language" on page 6-59.
+- The process ID (PID). - The controlling dialogue for the process. - The arguments passed to the program on startup (argv array). - The current process state (running, running one thread, stopped). - When the process state is stopped, list where and why it stopped. - The current language setting.
+See "set-language" on page 6-60.

 - The disposition of child processes; that is, under what circumstances a child process will be debugged.
-See "set-children" on page 6-50. - If the current source file resides on a remote system, its name is preceded by user@host.
+See "set-children" on page 6-51. - If the current source file resides on a remote system, its name is preceded by user@host.
 Local source files will not have that designation.
+If the current source file is different than that recorded in the program's debug information, both source paths are listed. - The run-mode of the process (see "set-run-mode" on page 6-121).